1What is the MTC?

 7Are there grades on the Mastery Transcript?

-There are no A-F letter grades on the Mastery Transcript, but there are Mastery Credits earned based upon evidence of student learning.
+There are no A-F letter grades on the Mastery Transcript.
+There are Mastery Credits earned based upon evidence of student learning.

 8How do you plan to work with colleagues in admissions and other professional organizations?